 Busy managers can still be great coaches!

 According to the Harvard Business Review, great managers “discover what is unique about each person and capitalize on it.”
 This is precisely what differentiates mediocre managers from amazing manager-coaches.
 But it’s often hard to judge how to best divide your workday between managing a budget, daily operations, and a team.
-The answer: Do all of the above!
+The answer to this age-old time management question: Do all of the above!

 Forbes suggests that there are 7 qualities that good managers possess: